cxcod/Workload-Migration/About-this-Guide.md

 <br />
-Use the following activities to xxx:
+Use the following sections to plan and implement your Azure Workload migrations:

 1. [Cloud Migration Strategy](https://github.com/alvarovitta/Workload-Migration/blob/master/1.0-Cloud%20Migration%20Strategy%20.md): Use the information in this section as a starting point to help you xxx.